-Governors to urge feds for more funding, testing, equipment
+Governors urge feds for more funding, testing, equipment

-ANNAPOLIS, Md. — The nation's governors will be calling on the federal government for major economic help in battling the coronavirus and keeping businesses afloat during a conference call with the White House on Monday afternoon, the chairman of the National Governors Association said.
+ANNAPOLIS, Md. — The nation's governors kept pressing the federal government for supplies and economic aid to battle the new coronavirus in a conference call with the White House on Monday without getting the assurances they were hoping to hear.

-Maryland Gov. Larry Hogan said governors are scheduled to hold the call with President Donald Trump and Vice President Mike Pence.
-Governors will ask for more testing, ventilators and personal protective equipment like masks for health care providers, Hogan said.
+Maryland Gov. Larry Hogan, the chairman of the National Governors Association, said the governors are seeking more testing, ventilators and personal protective equipment like masks for health care providers.
+The call with Vice President Mike Pence lasted about an hour and 15 minutes.

-"We're going to continue to press for further coordination and further resources from the federal government," Hogan said at a news conference outside his office in Annapolis, Maryland.
-"This will be our fifth such teleconference with the governors."
+"There aren't enough of all of these items, and we're pushing to get our supply wherever we can, and we're pushing the federal government to produce more of them, distribute more of them, and hopefully we'll get some progress," Hogan said earlier in the day.
+"There's been a little bit of progress, but not nearly enough and not fast enough."

 Michigan Gov. Gretchen Whitmer said Monday her state still was not getting enough help from the federal government.
 She said Michigan just received its allotment from the U.S. government's national stockpile.
 For one hospital, she said, it is 747 N-95 masks, 204 gowns, 4,467 gloves and 64 face shields.